 The White House Staff Confesses: What It’s Really Like to Work for the Presidents

-From the Kennedy administration to the present day, touching White House stories from the people with a front-row seat to history.
+From the Kennedy administration to the Obama administration, here are some touching White House stories from the people with a front row seat to history.

 Jimmy Carter called the staff at 1600 Pennsylvania Avenue “the glue that holds the house together.”
 Jackie Kennedy once remarked that a particular chief usher was “the most powerful man in Washington, next to the president.”
 The impact of the hundreds of men and women who have served as maids, valets, florists, and chefs to first families is legendary—and inestimable.